AerynOS/dotcom/src/content/docs/blog/2025/07/11/Development update: os-tools/index.md

 ### Emul32 ELF Machine type migration

 During the port of boulder from DLang over to Rust, there was a change in how we expressed the ISA for packages built for the x86 emul32 architecture target.
-The old DLang version of boulder expressed it as `x86` where the Rust elf crate expresses it as `386` (`EM_386` for those of you familiar with ELF parsing internals).
+The old DLang version of Boulder expressed it as `x86` where the Rust `elf` crate expresses it as `386` (`EM_386` for those of you familiar with ELF parsing internals).

 Reilly took point in [implementing](https://github.com/AerynOS/os-tools/pull/493) a series of changes that retained full compatibility between packages originally built on the old DLang infrastructure, and newer packages built on the Rust infrastructure.